Word of mouth is one of the most powerful tools in marketing:

 How to measure the success of your KOL programs

-The metrics you track for KOL programs fall into two categories:
+The metrics you track for KOL programs and their KPIs fall into two categories:

 1. Brand awareness metrics.
-These measure increased audience awareness of your product or service.
+These measures increased audience awareness of your product or service.
 They include:

 2. Direct response metrics.
 These metrics are tied to specific actions and purchase intent.
 They include: